-Summary : This is your ultimate chance to sail to the southern parts of the Antarctic Peninsula, Peter I Island, the Bellingshausen and Amundsen Seas into the Ross Sea.
-Visit Shackleton’s and Scott’s huts and Campbell Island on a vessel equipped with helicopters for excursions to attempt to land on the Ross Sea Ice Shelf.
+Summary : This is your ultimate chance to sail to the southern parts of the Antarctic Peninsula, Peter I Island, the Bellingshausen and Amundsen Seas and into the Ross Sea.
+Visit Shackleton’s and Scott’s huts, McMurdo Station, the Dry Valleys and Campbell Island on a vessel equipped with helicopters for excursions to attempt to land on the Ross Sea Ice Shelf.
 Observe wildlife like nowhere else on this planet – elephant seals, royal albatross, gentoo and adelie penguins, polar skuas, orca and minke whales.
 Learn of important historical figures in the early era of Antarctic exploration and visit their rustic huts.
 Be prepared for unforgettable memories and the trip of a lifetime!

 Activities : Birding, Child-Friendly, Hiking

 Embark the vessel and set sail for Campbell Island.

 Campbell Island is a sub-Antarctic New Zealand Reserve and a UNESCO World Heritage Site with flourishing vegetation.
 The fauna on Campbell Island is fantastic with a large and easily accessible colony of Southern Royal Albatrosses on the main island, as well as breeding colonies of Wandering, Campbell, Greyheaded, Blackbrowed, and Lightmantled Sooty Albatrosses on its satellite islands.
 Watch for the three penguin species that breed here: Eastern Rockhopper, Erect-Crested and Yellow-Eyed Penguins.
 In the 18th century, seals were hunted to almost extinction, but Elephant Seals, Fur Seals and Sea Lions have recovered.

 At sea en-route to Cape Adare.
 The captain may opt to set a course sailing by Scott Island depending on the weather forecast.